-- The Heart Beats – An algorithm that translates the torrent of live building data into a pulse.
-The algorithm produces the veins and arteries visible in The Heart Array.
+- The Heart Beats – A machine learning algorithm that translates the torrent of live building data into the pulse of the building.
+The algorithm also produces the shapes visible in The Heart Array.
 The algorithm compares the building’s sensation in the present moment with its previous experiences at similar times of day over its whole ‘lifetime’.
 During nighttime hours The Heart dreams: it replays events of the day and processes what to remember and what to forget.
 The Heart will ‘live’ for the whole lifetime of the artwork, initially planned as 42 years.

 I was aware that as part of the University, Melbourne Connect would not be short of exceptional brains.
 So I focused on the heart.
 We often associate sensors with thinking, but it is more accurate to imagine them as ways of feeling, of being alive to the sensations of the world.